B-8128/Ineuron-Javascript-Development-Live-Class-Project-11/Readme.md

 # Reminder 😮

 >## I spent roughly around 4 to 4.5  hours finishing this project.
 The most of my time was focused on CSS Portion.
+And this is a `Responsive Design`.